As parents, we want to make sure our baby is safe.

 Similar to cell phones, all monitors emit radiation.
 But the difference is that your phone only emits radiation during phone calls (calling and receiving).

-However, baby monitors emit radiation the WHOLE TIME their on.
-But remember that nott all radiation is harmful.
+However, baby monitors emit radiation the WHOLE TIME they’re on.
+But remember that not all radiation is harmful.
 Instead, the danger and risks increase when the frequency is high.

 Most baby monitors with lots of features (alarm, lullaby, etc.) have a higher frequency.
 So if you want to play it safe, an analog monitor is the safer option.

 Signal interference can be a problem if you live in an apartment building or anywhere near your neighbors.
 Many things can compete with the signal of your analog monitor and this includes other low-emission baby monitors.

 With signal interference, there’s a chance your neighbors will hear your little one crying.
 Or you might end up hearing your neighbors’ conversations.

 Talk about awkward, right?
 Signal interference could also pose privacy issues, so that’s one thing to keep in mind.

 It can happen inside your home, too.
 Signal interference can tap into wireless devices you have at home or any device that emits radiation.